Last Updated: Feb 17, 2014

 - Art & Architecture Complete (EBSCOhost, EBSCO)

-Provides full-text coverage of more than 350 periodicals and 220 books.
-In addition, Art & Architecture Complete offers cover-to-cover indexing and abstracts for more than 800 academic journals, magazines and trade publications, as well as over 220 books and an Image Collection of over 64,000 images provided by Picture Desk and others.
+Database provides full-text coverage of 380 periodicals and more than 220 books.
+In addition, this database offers cover-to-cover indexing and abstracts for more than 780 academic journals, magazines and trade publications, as well as for over 230 books.
+Art & Architecture Complete also provides selective coverage for 70 additional publications and an Image Collection of over 63,000 images provided by Picture Desk and others.
+Topics covered include pertinent subjects such as antiques, art and art history, interior and landscape design, and much more.

 - ARTbibliographies Modern (ABM) (ProQuest)